star-bnl/star-sw/StRoot/PWGTools/BadRunQA/README.md

 To install the software, follow these steps:
 The EASY way (Linux only.
 For Windows and Mac, use the recommended way):
-1. Run the following command: `python3 -m pip install --user matplotlib ruptures pandas numpy scipy pyfiglet uproot scikit-learn`
+1. Run the following command: `pip3 install -r requirements.txt`

 The RECOMMENDED way (works across platforms):
 1. Install miniconda from https://docs.conda.io/en/latest/miniconda.html